volks73/groom/README.md

     $ cargo build

 where `#.#.#` is replaced with the version number of the source distribution, respectively.
 The `--release` flag can be added to the cargo command to build a release application instead of a debug application.

+### Documentation ###

+Obtain the appropriate source and run the following commands from the root directory of the project in a terminal:

+    $ pandoc -s -t man -o man/groom.1 man/groom.1.md

 ## Examples ##